Ash-smile/dirname-v1/README.md

 Next, we explain how to use the module in your Node.js project by importing the `dirname` and `__dirname` constants and using them in your code.
 We provide examples of how to use the constants and what they return.

 Finally, we include a license section where we state the license of the code and provide a link to the `LICENSE` file where the license terms are explained in more detail.
-You should replace the `[license]` placeholder with the name of your chosen license.
 ```